sosaisho/deal-newsfeed-prototype/README.md

 ## Overview

-This project simulates a real-time relationship intelligence feed for the private capital ecosystem.
-It ingests news and updates from multiple RSS sources and categorizes them by event type (e.g., M&A, People Moves, Fundraising).
-The frontend displays a stream of these updates and allows basic user personalization.
+This prototype demonstrates a real-time news feed system tailored for the private capital ecosystem.
+It aggregates news and updates from multiple RSS feeds, processes and categorizes the information, and streams it live to a React frontend using WebSockets (Socket.IO).

+The goal is to simulate relationship intelligence by:

+- **Aggregating diverse data sources:** Pulling in updates from multiple RSS feeds relevant to private equity, deal activity, and advisory news.

+- **Real-time streaming:** Using Socket.IO to push updates instantly to connected clients, creating a live feed experience.

+- **Categorization:** Classifying news items into event types like Deal Events, Advisor Updates, and Tech News using keyword matching for simple but effective filtering.

+- **Personalization:** Allowing users to filter by category and search terms, with preferences saved in `localStorage` for persistence across sessions.

+- **Lightweight and extensible:** The backend is stateless and stores data in memory, making it easy to extend with databases, user authentication, or advanced analytics in the future.

 ## Features